chengcli/space405/doc/hw1.rst

 (a) (1') Calculate the angular velocity of the Sun in rad/s.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    You can use the Property Table of the Sun to find the rotation period of the Sun.
+    You can use the :ref:`Solar Property Table` to find the rotation period of the Sun.
     Then, you can calculate the angular velocity of the Sun based on the rotation period.